-• The mattress market has undergone significant changes over the last five years as mattress compression technology has improved and producers now compress and pack increasing quantities of mattresses into boxes for sale via the internet and delivery to the consumer.
+- The mattress market has undergone significant changes in recent years as mattress compression technology has improved and producers now compress and pack many mattresses into boxes or other packing materials for sale via the internet and delivery to the consumer.
 This technological advancement has changed how many consumers buy mattresses, how the products are delivered to the consumer's home and how mattresses are made, including changes in the materials needed to meet the Part 1632 and 1633 standards.
-These changes have required the industry to develop fire barriers that are appropriate for this use.

-- The increased popularity of adjustable bases (which allow the consumer to raise and lower the upper and lower parts of the bed) has also required the industry to reengineer conventional mattresses to make them sufficiently flexible that they can be used with these bases.
+These changes have required the industry to develop fire barriers that are appropriate for this use. - The increased popularity of adjustable bases (which allow the consumer to raise and lower the upper and lower parts of the bed) has also required the industry to reengineer conventional mattresses to make them sufficiently flexible that they can be used with these bases.
 These changes have required manufacturers to develop fire barriers that are appropriate for this use. - As prices for some FR fibers fluctuate, or the supply chains for those fibers are affected by international trade disputes, the mixes and uses of those fibers in fire barriers will likewise increase or decrease in response to these market changes. - Depending on the support system used in each mattress model, some FR fibers will perform better than others in allowing that model to meet its fire performance requirements.
 For example, viscoelastic foam (so-called memory foam) is used in some mattresses because it softens when heated.
 As a result, a sleeper's body heat allows the foam to conform to her body shape and provide a different type of comfort and support.
 Since a barrier that uses FR fibers to shield the support system from heat transfer will defeat the product attributes that the viscoelastic foam provides, the industry has developed FR fiber blends and fire barrier types for these products that interrupt the ignition process using different fire prevention mechanisms. - Other components change and new materials are introduced.
 For example, new components help dissipate heat from the sleeper or otherwise cool the sleep surface.
 These changes can affect how a given mattress model will perform when exposed to fire, which may necessitate the use of different FR fibers, different fiber blends or heavier or lighter weight fire barriers. - Fire barrier technology continues to advance.
-FR fiber and barrier suppliers invest in research to develop more effective and comfortable fire barriers, resulting in new and lighter blends of fibers being introduced to the market each year.
+FR fiber and barriers suppliers invest in research to develop more effective and comfortable fire barriers, resulting in new and lighter blends of fibers being introduced to the market each year.

 When developing new fire barriers to respond to these changing demands and market trends, the mattress industry is cognizant of chemical safety concerns and carefully avoids ill-considered substitutions or insufficiently tested materials.
-As a result, mattress industry participants throughout the value chain carefully avoid introducing ill-considered substitutions or insufficiently tested materials into this process.